-Your lungs have quite the important job in your body.
+Your lungs have quite an important job in your body.
 Without them, none of your organs could receive the oxygen-rich blood they need to function correctly.
 So, if you develop issues with your breathing, the rest of your body suffers too.

 The lungs are made up of many parts that function in harmony to keep you breathing.
 Many forms of infection might cause one of these parts to become inflamed or damaged, resulting in breathing problems or the development of chronic conditions.